TR3x-tech/DubbiiWheel/README.md

 Hi Dubbers!
 I know now everyone knows how to code so here is a step by step process of how to change this code to a task wheel (or whatever kind of wheel you want).
-This looks like a lot, but I tried to make detailed notes, I promise it shouldn't take very long!
+Don't worry if you've never used GitHub before.
+You don't need to install anything or know any programming—just follow the steps below.

 How to copy the code
 1) Make your own github account - it is free
 2) Scroll to the top of this GitHub repository page.
 3) Click on the file name index.html
-4) Click the Copy raw contents icon (it looks like two overlapping squares) in the top-right corner of the code window.
+4) Copy the file select everything and then (Press Ctrl + C on Windows or Cmd + C on Mac)
-5) The code is now copied to your clipboard
+6) The code is now copied to your clipboard

 How to create your own website storage (repository)
 1) Click the + icon in the top right corner, then select New repository.